Flagship case study

 09 / Imports

-Imports are treated as validation, not a blind upload.
+Imports are validation, not blind upload.

 10 / Inspection and work-order flow

-Inspections create operational decisions.
+Inspections create decisions.

 Inspection entry

-Captures condition, pass/fail style checks, notes, and field context close to the selected map asset.
+Captures condition, checks, notes, and field context.

 Work-order creation